verneh/DS/AWS/Pyspark/Readme.md

-NYC Taxi Data with Ingestion from S3, exploration with Pyspark.
+NYC Taxi Data with Ingestion from S3, Cluster through EMR, exploration with Pyspark.